The first steps to North Idaho home ownership.

 Find a lender you can work with.

 First you will need to know how much you can spend on a home.
 Any local lender will help you learn about the various loan programs – some even require nothing down – and show you how you can use your loan to help with closing costs or for help when a down payment is required.
-If you are uncomfortable talking with someone about your financial situation initially you can visit the Idaho Housing and Finance Association website (ihfa.org) where you will find information about the various loan programs and choose one that suits your needs.
+If you are uncomfortable talking with someone about your financial situation initially you can visit the Idaho Housing and Finance Association website (ihfa.org (Opens external link in new window)) where you will find information about the various loan programs and choose one that suits your needs.
 When you find a loan program that suits you, you will want to meet with a lender to get pre-qualified so that when you do find a home you will have a head start.